fazekaszs/loco_hd/PY_SCRIPTS.md

 Lastly, use `pisces_random_pairs_analyze.py` to calculate the random environment pairing statistics.
 Here, you only have to set the variables `data_source_dir` and `data_source_name`, so that they aggree with the outputs of the previous script.
+(Right now, this script is a bit "overcomplicated", because it uses the Welford online algorithm to calculate the global average and variance.)

 What you will get are tsv files describing the statistics of different residue-category pairs.
 For example, the `charge_statistics.tsv` file will partition residue-category pair observations